-There are a number of systems used to find out the stage of sarcoma.
+There are several systems used to describe the stage of sarcoma.
 These systems are somewhat different from each other, but all use an overall stage to help predict a person’s prognosis.

 TX: The primary tumor cannot be evaluated.